SkoolNotes/Taproot/2020HIST201/KBhHIST201MasonCh1n2.md

 		* Self-interest could work for the common good
 		* Individual greed + private accumulation of wealth => free market forces are at play
 		* Argued for system of *laissez-faire* => daoistic management of economy
-		* Ideas ultimately influence the development of capitalism
+		* CLAIM: Ideas ultimately influence the development of capitalism
 * Perhaps one of the causes of the French Revolution
 	* Ideas raised by Enlignment => profoundly setting the direction of social order
 	* Attacked basis of *acien régime*